fstrauf/txApp/posts/advanced-bank-transaction-categorization-beyond-llms.md

 Everyone's talking about using ChatGPT to categorize their bank transactions.
 But here's the thing: **Large Language Models are overkill for transaction categorization, and they're not even the best tool for the job.**

 If you're serious about automating your financial admin without sacrificing privacy or accuracy, it's time to look beyond the LLM hype and understand what actually works.
+If you'd rather just use a powerful, free tool that does this for you, [download our advanced Google Sheet here](/fuck-you-money-sheet).

 Let me show you the advanced methods that financial institutions use — and how you can implement them for your personal finance automation.